SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 Done - I have fixed the email signature by changing the file server's HTML and it took me 1 hour.

-**ROI Consideration -** As per our conversation, for future changes to email signatures, let's wait until I implement the new 3rd party solution I am working on.
+**ROI Consideration -** As per our conversation, **I have to make these changes every month for 12 users**.
+Therefore, for future changes to email signatures, let's wait until I implement the new 3rd party solution I am working on.
 This will give better ROI because I won't need to do any further wasted work.

 Thanks!